 World Watch.
 “Livestock and climate change: what if the key actors in climate change are... cows, pigs, and chickens?”

-You can keep up with the latest positive developments related to climate change by subscribing to
+You can keep up with the latest positive developments related to climate change by subscribing to the online

 Also, if you want a scientific ranking of which actions are the most effective to fight climate change, check out this book:

 Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming